flutesandyou/ShaderArtTest/README.md

 This is test assignment.

 usage:
-Open workspace in VS Code
+1. Open workspace in VS Code ShaderArtTest.code-workspace

-ShaderArtTest.code-workspace
+2. Use glsl-canvas VS Code estension https://marketplace.visualstudio.com/items?itemName=circledev.glsl-canvas

-Use glsl-canvas VS Code estension https://marketplace.visualstudio.com/items?itemName=circledev.glsl-canvas
+3. Press Shift+P, type Show glslCanvas

-Press Shift+P, type Show glslCanvas
+4. Select different glsl files to see results.

 notes:
 I used consts for params instead of uniforms just for convenience